rdlauer/articles/nativescript/securing-app/whitepaper.md

 ## Introduction

-Mobile app security.
-Where does one even begin when confronted with the myriad threats presented to us?
-From user-focused phishing attempts, to man-in-the-middle attacks between apps and servers, to compromised devices, to unsecured legacy backend systems of record, the security landscape has never been more intimidating.
+Where do enterprise architects and mobile developers begin when confronted with the myriad mobile app security threats?
+From user-focused phishing attempts, to man-in-the-middle attacks between apps and servers, to compromised unmanaged devices, to unsecured legacy backend systems, the security landscape has never been more intimidating.

 Take a moment and think back 20+ years to the dawn of the information age.
-Many of us were performing numerous anti-patterns which today could lead to massive data breaches (and lawsuits):
+Many of us were coding numerous anti-patterns, which today could lead to massive data breaches and subsequent lawsuits:

 - Storing user passwords unencrypted in clear text;
-- Sending requests with social security numbers in the query string (AND getting stored in the web server's log);
+- Sending requests with social security numbers in the query string (AND getting stored in the web server logs);
 - Accepting credit card payments without SSL/TLS enabled.

-As app developers and enterprise architects, our responsibility is to ensure data integrity, compliance, and security of our users' data.
+As app developers and architects, our responsibility is to ensure data integrity, compliance, and security of our users' data.
 From the moment they pick up their device until they put it down again, security needs to be on our minds, so it doesn't have to be on theirs.
-The benefits of a secure app model from day one not only include reduced potential liability issues, but also lead to a more satisfied consumer, and thus increased revenue down the road.
+The benefits of a secure app model from day one not only include a reduction in liability, but also lead to a more satisfied consumer, and thus increased long term revenue.

-While the security threats presented are immense, this doesn't mean we don't have ways to mitigate those threats.
-And while we need not be scared, we need to be constantly vigilant, willing to adjust our practices, and remain up-to-date on modern techniques for securing the modern mobile app.
+While the security threats presented in this paper are immense, this doesn't mean we don't have ways to mitigate those threats.
+And we need not be scared, but rather we need to be constantly vigilant, willing to improve our practices, and remain up-to-date on modern techniques for securing the modern mobile app.

-What follows is a four-pronged set of defenses to help you with some tactical tips and tricks to secure your app, today, using code and techniques that are incredibly easy to implement (and priceless):
+What follows is a four-pronged set of defenses to help you via tactical tips and tricks to secure your app today, using practical code snippets, techniques, and third party services:

 - **Part One:** Protecting Your Source Code
 - **Part Two:** Securing Data at Rest